joshgerdes/jekyll-uno/_posts/2021-12-14-whitelisting-your-public-ip-with-azure-bicep.md

 Azure Bicep deployments *(like ARM)* have the following command: 'TemplateParameterObject'.
 This allows Azure Bicep to accept parameters from PowerShell directly, which can be pretty powerful when used with a self-service portal or pipeline.

-Now we are ready to create the Azure Storage account.
-I will make an Azure Resource Group using PowerShell for my storage account first, then use the New-AzResourceGroupDeployment cmdlet to deploy my storage account from my bicep file.
+Now we are ready to create the Azure Storage account...
+I will first make an Azure Resource Group using PowerShell for my storage account first, then use the New-AzResourceGroupDeployment cmdlet to deploy my storage account from my bicep file.

     #Connects to Azure
     Connect-AzAccount